Jesse Lacey: Solo

 One of Lacey's first solo shows was on April 27, 2004, at The Downtown in Farmingdale, New York, performing a mixture of covers and songs by his band, Brand New.
 In July 2007, Lacey and Kevin Devine did an acoustic tour in the United States with Grace Read, with Lacey once again performing material from Brand New, as well as performing various tracks with Devine.

 In 2008 Lacey toured with Kevin Devine and Brooklyn native Brian Bonz, later stating in an interview how at this point he wished only to occasionally tour and perform Brand New material solo, believing that "the songs lack meaning" without his bandmates beside him.
 After performing solo with Devine on December 12, 2015, Lacey was soon-after revealed to be part of Devine's Devinyl splits series, with his single, a cover of R.E.M.'s "Bad Day", seeing release early in 2016.

 On January 31, 2025, Lacey performed a solo set in Los Angeles to raise money in relief of the Los Angeles wildfires.
 On March 2, Lacey performed his first public solo show since Brand New's breakup, where he performed new music and publicly addressed the death of his stepson for the first time in Madison, Tennessee.
+On December 14, 2025, Lacey played another public solo show in Nashville, with all proceeds going to the Second Harvest Food Bank.